 How to be a white ally

-The widespread protests at the killing of George Floyd by a white policeman in the early summer of 2020 have cast the glare of attention on racism across the world.
-Racism is not just acts of violence or hate against Black people or other people of colour.
-The statistics on health, education, employment and income show that racial inequality permeates Britain – and the College.
+The widespread protests at the killing of George Floyd by a White policeman in the early summer of 2020 have cast the glare of attention on racism across the world.
+Racism is not just acts of violence or hate against Black people or other minority ethnic groups.
+The statistics on health, education, employment, and income show that racial inequality permeates Britain – and the College.

-But we can help by being white allies.
-The suggestions below can help us to understand what it means to be a white ally and give examples of positive actions that we can take to combat racism; in its explicit or subtle forms.
+But we can help by being White allies.
+The suggestions below can help us to understand what it means to be a White ally and give examples of positive actions that we can take to combat racism; in its explicit or subtle forms.
 They are drawn from many different sources.
-Although they focus on ways to support our Black colleagues and students, equally they can help us to support all people of colour within the Imperial community.
+Although they focus on ways to support our Black colleagues and students, equally they can help us to support all minority ethnic groups within the Imperial community.
 Allyship is part of understanding and celebrating the fact that people are different, and of course the suggestions below are open to all.